Learn more about sustainability terms and definitions.

 Facilities Management (FM)

-Facilities Management is responsible for maintaining, preserving and enhancing the University’s physical assets.
-Core services include building and ground maintenance and custodial services to assure a safe, functional and attractive campus environment.
+Pitt Facilities Management is responsible for maintaining, preserving and enhancing the University’s physical assets.
+Core services include building and ground maintenance and custodial services to assure a safe, functional, attractive, and sustainable campus environment.

 Fair Trade is a trading partnership, based on dialogue, transparency and respect, that seeks greater equity in international trade.
 It contributes to sustainable development by offering better trading conditions to, and securing the rights of, marginalized producers and workers.

-Waste water from baths, sinks, washing machines, and other kitchen appliances.
-Graywater includes all waste water streams without fecal contamination.
+Graywater includes all waste water streams without sewage contamination, including from baths, sinks, washing machines, and other kitchen appliances.

 Greenhouse Gas Effect